DawnPaladin/astro-blog/src/content/blog/2021-08-18-Hardened-password-vault.md

 toc: true
 toc_sticky: true
 toc_label: "Table of Contents"
-excerpt: A complete guide to setting up your very own password vault.
+description: A complete guide to setting up your very own password vault.
-tags: guides hardened-infrastructure
+tags: [guides hardened-infrastructure]
 sidebar:
   nav: "hardened-infrastructure"
+published: true
 ---

 _Part of my series on [hardening your personal infrastructure](/blog/Hardening-your-personal-infrastructure).
 A guide for Windows, MacOS, and Android._